-The second of the Yamas is called Satya, the word means truth and in the yogic tradition it refers in the quality of staying true in thought, speech and action.
+The second of the Yamas is called Satya, the word means truth and in the yogic tradition, it refers to the quality of staying true in thought, speech, and action.
 To not exaggerate and not speak for things you don’t know.
-The word sat means “that which is, that which exists”, so this virtue negotiates the ability of seeing and communicating exactly what it is and not what you would want it to be.
+The word sat means “that which is, that which exists”, so this virtue negotiates the ability to see and communicating exactly what it is and not what you would want it to be.
 This maybe is extremely hard because the truth of the individual depends on his character, the way he grew up, his experiences, even his mood.
-Today you may find this colour amazing, but the next day you may change your mind, for some people the sky is blue and for others is light blue, so we end up that truth is something subjective.
+Today you may find this color amazing, but the next day you may change your mind, for some people the sky is blue and for others is light blue, so we end up that truth is something subjective.

 Applying Satya to Myself:

-This is a really hard practice but in the same time really liberating.
+This is a really hard practice but at the same time really liberating.
 When we lie, the sages say, that we disconnect from our higher self, our mind is confused and we can’t trust our-self.
-Many times our Ego pushes us to do things that if we truly listened our body or our heart we wouldn’t do.
-Usually this behaviour is activated because we want to prove something to others or even to ourselves, for example: if I succeed in this I have a value, or I will be accepted.
-In my yoga practice for example some days I will be tired or some poses are crossing my body’s limits and this is the time that the real yoga begins.
+Many times our Ego pushes us to do things that if we truly listened to our body or our heart we wouldn’t do.
+Usually, this behavior is activated because we want to prove something to others or even to ourselves, for example: if I succeed in this I have a value, or I will be accepted.
+In my yoga practice, for example, some days I will be tired or some poses are crossing my body’s limits and this is the time that the real yoga begins.
 How I face this situation, do I stay true on what my body and my energy are asking me to do?
-If I finally rest that day, or make a step back from that pose, how do I feel?
+If I finally rest that day or make a step back from that pose, how do I feel?
 What feelings arise?
-It is the same for my life, for example I maybe choose to do something because someone is pushing me, or because i don’t want make him sad, or because I am thinking what they would say about me, or to avoid criticism, maybe I even feel guilty if I follow my truth.
+It is the same for my life, for example, I maybe choose to do something because someone is pushing me, or because I don’t want to make him sad, or because I am thinking what they would say about me, or to avoid criticism, maybe I even feel guilty if I follow my truth.
 But, if I give space to what I am feeling and listen to myself, won’t I feel good?
 Feelings that come out by applying this quality are acceptance, freedom, caring and of course self-love.
 Life is better when you listen to yourself and when you love yourself for exactly what you are!
 And if we treat ourselves this way, aren’t we gonna do the same for our beloved ones…

 Applying Satya to My Relationships: